 \subsubsection{Lye Circulation and Inter-Stack Distribution}

-Typical lye circulation topologies for commercial $N$-in-1 systems are shown in Fig. \ref{fig:cir}.
-Some systems employ an independent pump for each stack, as shown in Fig. \ref{fig:cir}(a), allowing independent lye flow control.
-Other designs, such as Figs. \ref{fig:cir}(b) and \ref{fig:cir}(c), share pumps among multiple stacks.
-In these cases, lye flow distribution depends on the load of the stacks.
+Fig. \ref{fig:cir} shows typical lye circulation topologies in commercial $N$-in-1 systems.
+Some designs use independent pumps for each stack as shown in Fig. \ref{fig:cir}(a), while others such as Figs. \ref{fig:cir}(b) and \ref{fig:cir}(c) share pumps among multiple stacks.
+In shared-pump systems, lye flow distribution depends on operating conditions.
 Using Fig. \ref{fig:cir}(c) as an example, the lye flow distribution model is derived as follows.